RogerMicrosoftCode/AROLLMsAIServicesGBB/Apps Deploy/App JupiterNoteBook with Github Acction.md

 on:
   push:
     branches:
-      - main  # o master, según tu configuración
+      - main  # or master, depending on your configuration

 jobs:
   build-and-deploy: